everrover/mount-kronos/CountingcCoins_II/sol.md

 For each available coin we have two possibilities.

 Either we include a coin or we don't, all while utilizing the complete capacity of our **knapsack**.
 Earlier I thought that sorted array was needed, but it wasn't.
+Essentially it's a variant of unbounded(we can put in as many elements as we require in our knapsack) knapsack algorithm.

 Recursive solution for same was,
 ```